sjfoz1019/307backend/userStoryBacklog.md

 - As a developer, I want to use Postman to test all REST mappings.
 Tests will:
      - Tests should be automated
      - Check spec to see what values should be returned
-          - POST calls should return an ID
+          - POST calls should return path to object in header
           - Random GET call should return an Ad object